HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 For Android system, we will based on [fcitx5-android](https://github.com/fcitx5-android/fcitx5-android) , which is an app with thousands of stars.
 This keyboard mainly based on local dictionaries with regular updates.
 It does not send the user input to any other third parties.

+## deliverable and work plan

+The development process will cost around 2 months. re are a few phases.